Reputation Crisis: How To Bounce Back from Damaging Event

 4. Be Authentic

-If you issue an apology that isn’t heartfelt or attempt to push the blame for a situation onto something else, it can further damage to your business reputation.
+If you issue an apology that isn’t heartfelt or attempt to push the blame for a situation onto something else, it can blog/reputation-management-small-businesses">further damage to your business reputation.
 Instead, you need to be authentic, honest, and meaningful in communicating with your followers.

 You need to identify what caused the issue and avoid going overboard in your apology.
 Ensure you can follow through on promises before making them and avoid knee-jerk responses.